By Dave Millett, from independent telecoms brokerage Equinox

 ABOUT DAVE MILLETT

 Dave Millett has over 35 years’ experience in the Telecoms Industry.
 He has worked in European Director roles for several global companies.
-He now runs Equinox, a leading independent brokerage and consultancy firm.
+He now runs Equinox, a leading independent brokerage for leading forex apps and consultancy firm for the major index funds.
 He works with many companies, charities and other organisations and has helped them achieve savings of up to 80%.
 He also regularly advises telecom suppliers on improving their products and propositions. www.equinoxcomms.co.uk